 What kind of team building are members interested in?
 For instance – sharing identities/communities, trust-building activities, group dynamic activities, etc.

+CAB is interested in two elements of team building:

+1. Getting to know each other as individuals – moving beyond the professional to understand each other’s cultural backgrounds, lived experiences, etc. The goal of getting to know each other at this level is to build more authentic trust with each other and again a deeper understanding of how racial equity and social justice topics may be at play within the group dynamic.

+2. Developing an effective group dynamic that roots everyone in shared values despite different professional backgrounds and focus areas.

 Level-Setting: Reviewing Values, Priorities, And Policies (45 minutes - estimate) OUTCOME: All board members on same page in terms of values and principles; identify potential areas to update and methods for doing so.